loukamb/ashley/README.md

 After cloning this repository, you can launch the development server using `npm run dev` (or, preferably, `pnpm dev` if you have [`pnpm`](https://pnpm.io/) installed).
 The server will automatically restart when any code or stylesheet change is detected.
 You can build the server with `npm run build`/`pnpm build`.
 It can be started with `npm run start`/`pnpm start`.

 I highly recommend checking out the [development help](DEVELOPMENT.md) document to better understand how Ashley's internals work.
 A lot of heterodox React techniques are used that may be unfamiliar to the traditional React developer.

+# Roadmap

+We use the [issue tracker](https://github.com/mblouka/ashley/issues) as the roadmap.

 # Philosophy